sandialabs/faodel/src/sbl/README_SBL.md

 # SBL: A Simplified Interface to Boost.Log

 Simplified Boost.Log (SBL) provides an easy to use interface to Boost.Log.
-Many key features of Boost.Log are availble including multiple sinks, application created channels, per-sink severity filter and per-channel severity filters.
+Many key features of Boost.Log are available including multiple sinks, application created channels, per-sink severity filter and per-channel severity filters.